Mintbase/Grants-Program/applications/polkashots.md

 A Kubernetes Cron Job triggers a pod with special privileges that in turns triggers the following Kubernetes actions:

-* take a [Persistent Volume Snapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) of the Polkadot node storage
+* take a [Persistent Volume Snapshot](https://kubernetes.io/docs/concepts/storage/volume-snapshots/) of the Mintbase node storage
 * create a persistent volume from the snapshot
 * triggers a Kubernetes job called "snapshotter" which:
   * mounts the persistent volume created from snapshot